 A violent criminal, Max Cady (Robert De Niro), is released from prison after 14 years.
 Cady hunts down his former defence attorney (Nick Nolte) and starts to terrorize his family (Jessica Lange and Juliet Lewis), convinced crucial evidence was omitted from his case that may have kept him from serving time.

 This is Scorsese’s attempt at a modern Hitchcock film and the references to the master of suspense run thick and fast.
 From the Bernard Hermann score, the broken letters in the opening titles to the way it’s filmed and its psychological thriller content, Scorsese makes his intentions clear.
 The problem is that you need more than the music and visual style of a great director to make a great film, which Cape Fear isn’t.

 The plot is far too simplistic and is desperately in need of a twist or two to spice things up.
 It plods towards a conclusion in an unnecessarily drawn out way, as Cady’s tormenting of the family increases with a tedious inevitability.
-There seems to be no reason for his slowly increasing the pressure on them other than for the purposes of the narrative, which is a big problem.
+There seems to be no reason for his slowly increasing the pressure on them other than to draw the film out.
 This isn’t helped by the fact the Bowden family are not particularly interesting characters.
-De Niro is very good as Cady, giving a strong performance, but isn’t as scary as he needs to be, lacking the psychotic glint in his eyes possessed by the best movie psychopaths.
+De Niro is very good as Cady but isn’t as scary as he needs to be, lacking the psychotic glint in his eyes possessed by the best movie psychopaths.